 "A shirt with a UPF of 70 is still going to offer adequate protection when swimming in a pool or lake, but the protection is cut down by about half," she explains.

 Dr. Agim also recommends parents read laundry instructions carefully to learn how to properly wash sun protective fabric and how long the garment will last.
+If the garment is not properly laundered and cared for, the UPF will likely be greatly reduced in a short amount of time.

 How else can I protect my child from the sun?

-Sun protective clothing is just one way to protect skin.
+Sun protective clothing is just one way to protect the skin.
 Dr. Agim recommends parents put as many layers between the skin and the sun as possible, and that starts with applying sunscreen.

 "I highly recommend everyone wear sunscreen, even if they are wearing sun protective clothing throughout the day," she says.
 "Sun protective clothing creates one layer between the skin and the sun," she explains.
 "That means putting on sunscreen every day, wearing sun protective clothing, a sun hat and sunglasses, and staying in the shade as much as possible along with sun protective clothing, all contribute to a safer sun experience."